chencaize/qt-build-cli/README.md

 1. 1.0.9 fix README.md
 2. 1.1.0 upgrade to support more copy feature,add example,modify README.md
 3. 1.1.1 config json file support comment
+4. 1.1.2 Fix the issue that items in the copy cannot use multi-level directories